PHOENIX - Imagine having to live through an Arizona summer before air conditioning.

 6. Aspen pads

-Over time, the development of the direct cooler evolved.
-Later it would include configuration of a two-inch excelsior (wood chip or aspen) pads sandwiched between chicken wire and nailed to the cooler frame.
+Over time, the development of the direct cooler—also called wet-boxes, desert coolers, drip coolers and swamp coolers—arrived.
+Later it would include a configuration of a two-inch excelsior (wood chip or aspen) pad sandwiched between chicken wire and nailed to the cooler frame.

 7. Planting Trees